Chestnut Cranberry Linzer Cookies

-Linzer Cookies were first derived from Austria, with almond meal in the cookie dough and raspberry or current jam as the filling.
+Linzer Cookies were first derived from Austria, with almond flour in the cookie dough, and raspberry or current jam as the filling.

 While these are delicious and traditional flavors, my taste buds most prefer the Christmas flavors we have created here in America.

-I have recreated these cookies to my liking, with flavors of chestnut meal and orange rinds are in the cookie dough and a cranberry jam scented with orange blossom water, cloves, and cinnamon in the filling.
+I have recreated these cookies to my liking, with flavors of chestnut meal and orange rinds in the cookie dough, and a cranberry jam scented with orange blossom water, cloves, and cinnamon in the filling.

 Such special flavors all wrapped into a memorable bite of Christmas traditions!